This page has, at a quick glance, a lot of major demographic information about Ireland.

 Note the precipitous drop between 1980 and 1990 – the ’80s was the decade when contraception finally became available in Ireland.
 I am not sure what caused the bounce in 2010, but perhaps it was the effect of the recession – people staying home more with little to do except… make babies!
 The continued drop afterwards may again be due to a combination of increased emigration, reduced income and the effect of lack of affordable housing.

 Once – and still to a large degree – a nation of emigrants, Ireland has become home to an increasing number of immigrants over the last couple of decades.In the 2016 census, 810,406 people or 17.3% of those normally resident in Ireland were born in another country.
 These people come from a huge range of countries, but the countries below are those most represented.

 3. The move from country to city

-Many people still have the view that Ireland is largely a rural country, with most people living in the the countryside or in small villages.
-This has not been the case for many years and the population is increasingly urbanised, with 63% now living in cities or towns, nearly 1.2million of them in Dublin, which is by a very long way the largest and most populous centre.
+Many people still have the view that Ireland is largely a rural agrarian country, with most people living in the the countryside or in small villages.
+This has not been the case for many years and the population is increasingly urbanised, with 63% now living in cities or towns, more than 1.2million of them in Dublin, which is by a very long way the largest and most populous centre.